WithSecureLabs/cloud-wiki/docs/azure/services/Microsoft_Purview_Information_Protection_Overview.md

 # Microsoft Purview Information Protection

 Microsoft Purview Information Protection is Microsoft's offering used to discover, classify, protect, and govern sensitive information both in transit and at rest (including the data stored on premises and in cloud).
-The Information Protection capabilities are part of the wider Purview risk & compliance offering, accessible in the (Microsoft Purview compliance portal)[ https://compliance.microsoft.com/homepage].
+The Information Protection capabilities are part of the wider Purview risk & compliance offering, accessible in the [Microsoft Purview compliance portal](https://compliance.microsoft.com/homepage).
 Microsoft Purview Information Protection is compromised of the following standalone products and its capabilities:
-* Azure Information Protection
+- Azure Information Protection
-* Microsoft 365 Information Protection, such as Microsoft 365 DLP
+- Microsoft 365 Information Protection, such as Microsoft 365 DLP
-* Windows Information Protection
+- Windows Information Protection
-* Microsoft Defender for Cloud Apps
+- Microsoft Defender for Cloud Apps

 Enterprises dealing with sensitive information such as financial, health and other personal records etc. are required to record and govern handling of this data, accordingly classify, label and control access to it.
 Most of the time, this data is scattered across several on-prem servers, employee devices, cloud-native applications, third-party applications and many other.
 Picture below shows four major capabilities offered by Purview Information Protection which should be followed to discover this data, protect it, prevent unauthorised distribution/loss and govern it for compliance purposes.